 5. Thread the Needle Pose

-- Leave your left hand where it is or walk it so it is right over your head.
+3. Leave your left hand where it is or walk it to straight over your head, hand on the mat.

 6. Child's Pose

 Child's pose stretches both the muscles in the upper and lower body, relaxing your front muscles while stretching the back.1.
 Get on your hands and knees, spreading the knees wide apart while keeping the big toes touching.
 Allow your buttocks to rest on the heels.

 2. Sit up and lengthen the spine, then bow forward, allowing the torso to sit on top of the thighs.

 3. Broaden the upper back while allowing the lower back to soften and relax.

 Rabbit pose is meant to boost energy flow throughout the body while lengthening the spine and opening the upper body.1.
 Start in Child's pose, then hold your heels and pull your forehead toward your knees.
 Keep the top of your head on the floor.

 2. Lift your hips toward the ceiling as you inhale.
 Roll to the crown of your head and press your forehead into your knees.

 8. Cow Face Pose